 Number of Residents (per Year): 1

-The salary is determined by the Southern Academic Consortium and is comparable to other PGY6 positions within this region.
-The salary for the 2010-2011 year was $62,429.12.
-A salary increase is usually expected around November.
+Salary/Year: The salary is determined by the Southern Academic Consortium and is comparable to other PGY6 positions within this region.
+The salary for the 2013-2014 year was $64,927.15.

 Case Mix/Number of Cases: Extensive operative experience with a good blend of major abdominal and anorectal surgery.
 The fellow will perform approximately 350 colonoscopic examinations, 320 major abdominal (40 laparoscopic) operations, and 200 anorectal operations.